FrankN88/MS2_University-Research-Group/README.md

 ***

 ## Introduction
-This comprehensive website has been designed for the University Research Group "Magnetic Soft Matter Group" of the Univeristy of Granada.
+This comprehensive website has been designed for the University Research Group "Magnetic Soft Matter Group" of the University of Granada.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential students and partners.
 The purpose of the site is to create an online presence allowing researchers and students in general, to find out relevant information about the place, its main research releases, professors background and events.
 "Magnetic Soft Matter Group" is a new international research group that operates in Granada (Spain) in the field of Bioengineering.